elcoco/fp_linker/README.md

 Typical usage:

+    # --link-dir specifies the destination directory where fp_linker will create the links
     fp-linker --link-dir /path/where/links/are/stored

-fp_linker tries to find desktop files in the provided paths.
+fp_linker tries to find desktop files in the provided source paths.
 If no paths are specified, the default flatpak locations are used:

     /var/lib/flatpak/exports/share/applications